nirnaykulshreshtha/asty/dev-notebook.md

 - Enhances user experience with clear call-to-action
 - Professional appearance with smooth animations
 - Better mobile experience (hidden on small screens where it might obstruct)

+## 2025-10-27 – SectionHeader Word Alignment Fix

+Context: Rotating words inside `SectionHeader` were wrapping and misaligning with the hero heading, creating awkward spacing and making the tagline unreadable when long words appeared.

+Changes:
+- Updated `src/components/ui/word-rotate.tsx` to support `containerClassName` and `wordClassName` props with inline-flex baseline alignment to keep rotations flush with surrounding text.
+Added defensive logging for empty word arrays.
+- Refined `renderWithTokens` in `src/components/ui/SectionHeader.tsx` to render `WordRotate` directly (no extra span) and applied a measured max width container to prevent rotation overflow.

+Impact:
+- Maintains consistent baseline alignment between static and rotating words across headings and descriptions.
+- Eliminates layout shift when rotating words change length.
+- Provides clearer logging hooks when debugging future typography adjustments.

+## 2025-10-27 – SectionHeader AuroraText Support

+Context: Needed the option to apply animated aurora gradient text on section titles or descriptions when spotlighting key phrases.

+Changes:
+- Imported `AuroraText` into `src/components/ui/SectionHeader.tsx` and added an `aurora` configuration prop allowing per-instance toggles, custom colors, speed, and class overrides.
+- Updated rendering logic to wrap title and/or description content in `AuroraText` when enabled while preserving WordRotate token handling.

+Impact:
+- Gives designers control to highlight specific headers with animated gradients.
+- Centralizes aurora configuration to avoid ad-hoc wrappers in consuming components.
+- Maintains aggressive logging and documentation standards for future debugging.

+## 2025-10-27 – Token-Level Aurora Highlighting

+Context: Marketing requested the ability to aurora-highlight only the `{domain}` token inside `SectionHeader` copy, leaving the rest of the text unaffected.

+Changes:
+- Extended the `aurora` prop with a `domainToken` option that targets a specific token (defaulting to `domain`) and applies Aurora gradients solely to that token whether it is static text or a `WordRotate` instance.
+- Added `duplicateChildren` flag to `AuroraText` to prevent double-rendering when wrapping animated components and updated render pipeline to normalize token configuration once per render.

+Impact:
+- Enables precise aurora emphasis for rotating domain words without affecting surrounding text.
+- Supports custom gradients, speed, and class overrides per token while reusing global settings.
+- Avoids rendering glitches by skipping duplicate children when wrapping interactive content.